-- 36 On 4 December 2013, the area where the radioactive source was found had already been cordoned off, - and a security perimeter had been established, so the risk of members of the public being exposed by - 38 entering this area and handling the source had been minimized.
-The radioactive source had been found - intact in a corn field away from any settlements.
-The next six days were used for planning and actual - 40 recovery of the source.
+- 30 On 4 December 2013, the area where the radioactive source was found had already been cordoned off, - and a security perimeter had been established, so the risk of members of the public being exposed by - 32 entering this area and handling the source had been minimized.
+The radioactive source had been found - 33 intact in a corn field away from any settlements.
+The next six days were used for planning and actual - 34 recovery of the source. - 35 The dose criterion of 500 mSv was established for medical examinations and follow-up of the - 36 allegedly exposed persons of the public, and a 50 mSv limit was also established for the personnel - involved in the actual source recovery. - 38 The person who had exceeded the limit of 500 mSv (i.e. the same person who had actual contact with - 39 the radioactive source) was transferred on 7 December 2013 to the Hospital de Nutrición in Mexico - 40 City for treatment and follow-up.